 Thank you for taking the time to talk with us Michele.
 Tell us about Neat Little Nest.
 How did you get started?
 What have you learned that you never thought you would after leaving the corporate world?

 Neat Little Nest was born out of my lifelong passion to create beautifully designed and organized spaces.
 After spending two decades in corporate America as an executive, I left in 2017, to fulfill my dream of entrepreneurship.
-Neat Little Nest’s mission allows me to be a resource in helping transform lives.
+Neat Little Nest’s mission allows me to be a resource in helping transform lives by creating an organized home for people.
 By sifting through life’s clutter, I help people reconnect with the things that bring them joy and joyfully discard the things that don’t.
 What I’ve learned is that you can’t underestimate the power of following your passion to help fulfill the call of your soul.

 I think your unique background in corporate America, developing systems and managing teams, has provided your clients with a really unique opportunity to organize their life better!
 What is the number one thing you tell all your clients to do to stay organized and what is the number one challenge you see everyone face when trying to get organized?